 For an 8-bit absolute address, the upper 16 bits are all assumed to be 1 (H'FFFF).
 For a 16-bit absolute address the upper 8 bits are a sign extension.
 A 24-bit absolute address can access the entire address space.

-The access ranges of absolute addresses for the group of this LSI are those shown in table 2.11.
+The access ranges of absolute addresses for the group of this LSI are those shown in table 2.11, because the upper 8 bits are ignored.